fe-data/fe-docs/docs/usage/personalise.rst

 Checking the :guilabel:`Default layout` checkbox causes the default QR-code info block to be printed in the eTicket PDF.

 If you deselect it, tap :guilabel:`Layout fields` and choose up to 6 fields you want to print on the eticket PDF.
-The order in which you select them determines the order in which they appear on the PDF.
-Just as with the :guilabel:`Fields for personalisation`, you may need to open and close the dialog multiple times to set the correct order.
+The order of the fields in the ticket layout runs from top to bottom, and you can change the order if needed by dragging the fields to the desired position.

 Use personalisation
 -------------------